-- Takeover disclosures – more and more jurisdictions have introduced these disclosure requirements, which allow additional transparency whilst a company is under offer to ensure fair treatment of shareholders.
+- Takeover disclosures – these allow additional transparency whilst a company is under offer to ensure fair treatment of shareholders.

 - Sensitive Industry – this can often be a pre-approval requirement before you trade in a certain industry above a certain threshold.
-These are industries that a government want to protect.
-These often include the financial industry, defence, and aviation but other industries are affected too.
+These are industries that a government wants to protect such as the financial industry, defence, and aviation.
 Restrictions on foreign ownership of issuers can also apply.